samarsajad/Hospital_Management_Website/README.md

 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key
 ```
-📝 Use your own MongoDB URI.
+NOTE: Use your own MongoDB URI.
 You can get it from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 5. Start the backend server: